 Second, U.S. officials should persuade Iraqi and Kurdish leaders to demilitarize Kirkuk and assign security responsibilities to the multi-ethnic Kirkuk municipal police force.
 The U.S. and other countries should then provide training to professionalize this force.

 Third, the U.S. should promote the emergence of local leaders as counterweights to national politicians who see Kirkuk as an element of broader political battles.
 Local civic groups and political parties independent of the major national organizations might be able to reach beyond ethnic constituencies and create dialogue on issues of interest to all Kirkuk residents—such as public services, jobs and housing.

 U.S. diplomacy and targeted assistance could help broker agreements between Iraqi and Kurdish leaders—and mitigate ethnic tensions in Kirkuk that could lead to violence.
 In this way, the U.S. president, regardless of political party, could make a meaningful contribution toward stabilizing Iraq without redeploying U.S. forces to the country.

 Larry Hanauer is a senior international policy analyst at the nonprofit, nonpartisan RAND Corporation.
 This op-ed is adapted from an essay that first appeared in RAND Review.

-This commentary originally appeared on RAND.org and GlobalSecurity.org on November 5, 2012.
+This commentary originally appeared on The RAND Blog and GlobalSecurity.org on November 5, 2012.